AnimeNL/volunteer-portal-api/README.md

-AnimeCon 2021 Volunteer Portal
+AnimeCon 2021 Volunteer Portal (backend)
 ===
 This repository contains a Volunteer Portal backend implementation for the [AnimeCon 2021](https://www.animecon.nl/) festival.
-The front-end may be found in the [volunteer-portal](https://github.com/AnimeNL/volunteer-portal) project, also published on GitHub.
+The frontend may be found in the [volunteer-portal](https://github.com/AnimeNL/volunteer-portal) project, also published on GitHub.

 ## API Documentation